JunYang-tes/agents-parter.nvim/README.md

       name = 'Gemini',
       -- The command to run for the agent. program = 'gemini',
+      -- The environment variables to pass to the program. envs = {},
+      -- The arguments to pass to the program.
+      -- e.g. {'-m','gemini-2.5-pro'}
+      params = {},
       -- The keymap to toggle the agent window. toggle_keymap = '<F3>',
     }